aws/amazon-ivs-react-native-player/docs/tutorial.md

 ## Add control buttons

-Let's consider the very popular type of video player which displays control buttons on the top of the Player.
+Let's consider the popular type of video player which displays control buttons on the top of the Player.
-To accomplish this, you need to add the control buttons as a `children` of the `IVSPlayer` component.
+To accomplish this, you need to add the control buttons as `children` of the `IVSPlayer` component.
-We want to add `play/pause` and `mute` buttons, keep it in the state and pass into the Player.
+We want to add `play/pause` and `mute` buttons, keep it in this state and pass into the Player.

 ```jsx
 export default function App() {